UK stocks set for miner fillip to outpace Europe

 "The FTSE has one of the best levels of risk reward," Agbo-Bloua at BNP Paribas said.

-The scale of predicted future price movement, or volatility, i s very low, which makes the premium that is paid on options more attractive, with the FTSE 100 about a quarter cheaper than the Euro STOXX 50, according to BNP Paribas.
+The scale of predicted future price movement, or volatility, is very low, which makes the premium that is paid on options more attractive, with the FTSE 100 about a quarter cheaper than the Euro STOXX 50 .STOXX50E, according to BNP Paribas.

 "And if short interest in a market is declining, that could indicate returning confidence in that market."